What is the solution for Saving and Empowering African Kids Lives. Empowering Women.

 - Program Well-being; Kenyan Doctors and a Kenyan Shoe4Africa board work with Shoe4Africa USA to maximize improvements as we scale up to save more lives.

 Charities are often Asked; “Is it needed?”
-Yes – The USA has over 150 kids hospitals with 320-million citizens.
+Yes – The USA has over 157 kids hospitals with 320-million citizens.
 Why would Sub-Saharan Africa have only one public children’s hospital for one billion people?
-Nelson Mandela (2005 statement) wanted his legacy to be to build a Children’s Hospital.
+Ours, in 2015, was Sub Saharan’s 2nd, with the Nelson Mandela Hospital in 2017 down in South Africa now being the third.

 “Is your model effective?”
 Yes – we are seeing over 100,000 poor patients per year, and impacting a far greater number, with jobs, training, and outreach.